firestorm444/plc-timetable/README.md

 | Dinner | The last out draws dinner, and if the last out is a stayout or is not a permanent trooper, the last in draws instead |

-After confirming the miscellaneous roles, export the timetable using `create_excel`
+After confirming the miscellaneous roles, export the timetable using `create_excel`.
+The `create_excel` function takes reference from a pre-existing template that is usually used to make the timetables.

+# Stage 2: Building a front-end UI

+# Stage 3: Improvements on v1